prxbhu/agentic-rag/readme.md

 2. **Use HTTPS** in production
 3. **Enable authentication** for API endpoints
 4. **Restrict CORS origins** in `config.py`
-5. **Scan uploaded files** for malware
 6. **Rate limit** API endpoints
 7. **Sanitize user inputs** to prevent injection attacks

 ## 📝 License

-MIT License - see LICENSE file for details
+MIT License - see LICENSE file for details.

-## 🤝 Contributing

-Contributions welcome!
-Please read CONTRIBUTING.md first.

 ## 📚 References